1. Types of Articles

 Discussion.
 The most important aspects of clinical case descriptions should be highlighted.
 Comparison with other similar clinical cases reported should be performed.
 Do not repeat the information that was already provided in the “Introduction” section.
 If appropriate some practical recommendations may be suggested.
 A brief conclusion may be present.

-Pictures (images, diagrams, photographs) are submitted in two copies.
-Photos must be presented with a minimum resolution of 300 dpi (1:1).
+Figures (images, diagrams, photographs) are submitted in two copies.
+Images must be presented with a minimum resolution of 300 dpi (1:1).
 Three-dimensional images are not accepted.

 Each Picture should be presented in a separate file of an acceptable format.